Tong-Chen/IMP/.github/ISSUE_TEMPLATE/add-new-genome-transcriptome-other-omics-data.md

 ---
-name: Problems when using
+name: Add new genome/transcriptome/other omics data
 about: If you have genomes of species that are the focus of your research and they have been sequenced but are not included in IMP, please do not hesitate to create an issue using this template.
+title: ''
+labels: enhancement
+assignees: Tong-Chen

 ---

 ## Data feedback